 |Сhіldrеn:||Yеѕ (Dеја Јасkѕоn, Ѕhаrееf Јасkѕоn, О’Ѕhеа Јасkѕоn Јr., Каrіmа Јасkѕоn, Dаrrеll Јасkѕоn)|

 |Nеt Wоrth іn 2022:||$180 mіllіоn|

-He has an older brother, and a half-sister who was tragically killed when Ice Cube was just 12.
-He grew up on Van Wick Street in Los Angeles, and started writing raps and hip-hop music by age 14.
+Ice Cube has an elder brother, and a half-sister who was tragically killed when Ice Cube was just 12.
+Ice Cube grew up on Van Wick Street in Los Angeles, and started writing raps and hip-hop music by age 14.

 Ice Cube got his rapper name from his older brother, quoted as saying his brother threatened to slam him into a freezer and pull him out when he was an ice cube, and the name stuck.

 Ice Cube attended William Howard Taft High School in Woodland Hills, CA. When he was 16, he sold his first song to future N.W.A. member Eazy-E.